The Secret Show: Details

 The series follows 2 spies, Anita Knight and Victor Volt as they try to save the world from the latest threats to civilization.
-They work for the secret organization, U.Z.Z., which is owned by their commanding agent, whose codename is "changed daily" for reasons of security, always to an unusual or ridiculous phrase.
-U.Z.Z. also comprises Professor Professor, whose inventions and scientific background frequently save the day; Special Agent Ray who often runs missions behind the scenes; and a large team of standard agents.
+They work for the secret organization, U.Z.Z.
+(Umbo Zim Zam), which is owned by their commanding agent, whose codename is "Changed Daily" for reasons of security, always to an unusual or ridiculous phrase.
+U.Z.Z. also comprises Professor Professor, whose inventions (that are usually untested and highly dangerous) and scientific background frequently save the day; Special Agent Ray who often runs missions behind the scenes; and a large team of standard agents.

 They frequently counter threats from their main enemy, T.H.E.M. - The Horrible Evil Menace.
 T.H.E.M. is headed up by the evil antagonist in the series, Doctor Doctor, who is intent on taking over the world, and has her own crack team of agents called "Expendables" who wear billiard ball-style helmets.
 However, some episodes do feature a different set of enemies, such as the underground species of Imposters or Reptogators, the space alien Floaty Heads or Changed Daily's nanny as a child, who has world domination plans of her own.
 Many episodes feature a sealed orange cylinder, known only as "The Secret Thing".
 It is not known what the Secret Thing actually is, although in one episode Doctor Doctor steals it, however it is a fake, filled with confetti.
 Even when it is not central to the episode, the Secret Thing is always featured, half poking out from somewhere.
 Each episode also features a robotic spider walking up the wall and a four digit code which can be entered on the Secret Show website to unlock extras.

 The show never starts as "The Secret Show", but rather as "The Fluffy Bunny Show" for young children, which features Sweet Little Granny in a rocking chair, with a banjo and six fluffy, pink bunnies.
 As she begins to sing the intro for her show, interrupted by agents for U.Z.Z. appear, headed by Agent Ray, and commandeer the show, always using a different method of dispatch.
 The Secret Show then begins, much to Sweet Little Granny's dismay.
 The bunnies, however, frequently appear throughout the show in unexpected places.
-And in "A Purrfect Villain", Sweet Old Grandpa appears instead of Granny because she was getting a hip replacement operation.
+And in "A Purrfect Villain", Sweet Old Grandpa appears instead of Granny because she was getting a hip replacement operation (presumably from an injury caused by one of U.Z.Z.'s actions).
 When the show gets interrupted by Ray, Grandpa picks up the bunnies and runs from the agents who appears many times in that episode.
 The US version sometimes edits this opening out of the broadcast.